Skip to main content

 One of the most immediate and telling signs of hormonal strain is a change in your sleep patterns.
 This goes beyond a single night of restlessness.
 It is a consistent pattern of difficulty falling asleep, staying asleep, or waking up feeling unrestored.

 This experience is directly tied to the relationship between cortisol, your primary stress hormone, and melatonin, your primary sleep hormone.
-In a balanced system, are highest in the morning to promote wakefulness and gradually decline throughout the day, reaching their lowest point at night.
+In a balanced system, cortisol levels are highest in the morning to promote wakefulness and gradually decline throughout the day, reaching their lowest point at night.

 This decline allows melatonin levels to rise, signaling to your body that it is time for rest and repair.
 Chronic stress, however, keeps cortisol levels elevated into the evening.
 This sustained cortisol production actively suppresses the release of melatonin, making it difficult to initiate sleep.
 You may find yourself lying in bed, mind racing, feeling “wired but tired.”
 This is a direct biochemical consequence of a lifestyle that has pushed your stress-response system into overdrive.